What is pelvic inflammatory disease?

 What are the treatment options for PID and how successful are they?

 In select cases, doctors will use surgery to treat patients with tubal factor infertility.
 Tubal surgery involves the removal of scar tissue and blockages in or around the fallopian tubes.xxxiii The decision to use tubal surgery must be balanced against the baseline risks of undergoing the surgical procedure.
-For older patients or those with severe scar tissue around the fallopian tubes, the chance of a successful tubal correction surgery leading to an unassisted pregnancy is generally low and IVF is the preferred treatment in these cases.
+For older patients or individuals with severe scar tissue around the fallopian tubes, the chance of a successful tubal correction surgery leading to an unassisted pregnancy is generally low, and IVF is the preferred treatment in these cases.

 What are the other pelvic inflammatory disease risks/conditions?